 Commission on the History of Oceanography: Jacob Hamblin, Oregon State University, Portland, Oregon, USA

-Commission on Sciences and Empire Commission: Michael Osborne, Oregon State
+Commission on Sciences and Empire: Michael Osborne, Oregon State